aaron-wang/rcube-scan/README.md

 ## Usage

 The following section is verbose in order to eliminate ambiguity.
+It's also a bit informal!

 ### Start up: